When I say the word ‘Florida’, what comes to mind?

 This prestigious university has been in existence since the mid 19th century.
 Famous alumni include rock star Jim Morrison and fitness guru Richard Simmons.
 Now the school is famous for both its rigorous academic programs and championship winning sports teams.

-To go along with all of that, this school is home on of the best game design courses in the country.
+To go along with all of that, this school is home of one of the best game design courses in the country.
 These courses are offered by the Program in Interdisciplinary Computing or PIC for short.
 In these courses students learn the basics of implementing real-world video games.
 The goal is to give you a comprehensive overview of all of the processes involved, from 3D game design to working in a collaborative environment.

 Although FSU is a large school of over 40,000 students it only accepts just over 40% of all qualified applicants.
 Tuition can be as low as $19,500 for in-state students or as much as $35,000 for out-of-state students.

 University of Miami, Coral Gables FL

 UM is a medium-sized university with just over 16,000 enrolled students.
 This school finds itself on the wish list of students both foreign and domestic.
 This fact should come as no surprise because the university is home to some of the best programs in the world.

 Game design majors will likely become a member of the Interactive Media program.
 Here students enroll in extremely demanding courses, which cover practically all aspects required to start a career as a competent game designer.
 Both artistic and technical subjects are covered in great detail.
 These fundamental skills will position you to better handle many of the difficult challenges the industry currently faces.